oceanprotocol-archive/OEPs/5/README.md

 ```

-The Orchestration Layer will be in charge or invoke the optional backend if it's provided, being always the Decentralized VM the main storage and source of truth of the system.
+The Orchestration Layer will be in charge or invoke the optional backend if it's provided.
+As a rule of thumb, the Decentralized VM is always the main and minimal storage and source of truth of the system.

 <a name="contract-management"></a>